Business Money Market vs High-Yield Savings: Which Is Best?

 - Are OK with potentially paying a penalty if you have to withdraw the money early

-- Have other reserve funds in a savings or MMA account that can be used for unexpected expenses
+- Have other reserve funds in a traditional savings or MMA that can be used for unexpected expenses

-- When you need your funds completely liquid with no transaction limits
+- Need your funds completely liquid with no transaction limits

-- You’re willing to earn less interest to keep your funds liquid
+- Are willing to earn less interest to keep your funds liquid

 Frequently Asked Questions (FAQs)

-Typically a business money market account will pay a higher return than a business savings account.
-However, some high-yield business savings accounts can have a similar rate to a money market account.
+Typically, a business MMA will pay a higher return.
+However, some high-yield business savings accounts can have a similar rate to an MMA.

-A business can use a money market account, but it should open a business-specific money market account.
-A business money market account will allow companies to earn a high interest yield from reserve funds with a higher degree of liquidity than a business CD.
+Yes, a business can use an MMA, but it should open a business-specific MMA.
+A business MMA will allow companies to earn a high interest yield from reserve funds with a higher degree of liquidity than a business CD.

-There aren’t many differences between a business money market account and a business savings account.
-Business money market accounts typically have a higher yield than business savings accounts.
-Also, you typically can write checks with a business MMA while business savings accounts often don’t allow for check-writing capabilities.
+There aren’t many differences between a business MMA and a regular business savings account.
+Business MMAs typically have a higher yield than traditional business savings accounts, and a business MMA generally allows you to write checks, while business savings accounts often don’t offer check-writing capabilities.

 Bottom Line